 Change of name

 You may need to apply for a change of name on your tenancy agreement, for example, if you get married.
 You will need to let us know in writing if you want the name on your tenancy to be change.
-You can choose to fill in the on-line form or the downloadable form and you will have to supply relevant documentation.
+You can fill in the downloadable form and you will have to supply relevant documentation.

 Joint tenancies are usually created when two or more adults apply for housing together.
 Each joint tenant will then be jointly and individually responsible for keeping to the conditions of the tenancy agreement.
 This means that if one tenant breaks a tenancy condition, the other can also be held responsible.
 While your name is on the tenancy agreement, you are responsible for all the tenancy conditions - including paying the rent - even if you no longer live at that address.